microsoft/microsoft-ui-xaml/dev/NavigationView/docs/rendering.md

 If the template returns a NavigationViewItem, the template will be used without any wrapper.
 If the template does not return a NavigationViewItem (e.g. a Button), the returned items will be wrapped inside a NavigationViewItem.

+In the next three sections, the template parts of the NavigationView will be explained.
+The first section talks about items that are used regardless of the displaymode, the second section is for items only needed in displaymode left, while the third section is for displaymode top.

 ## ControlTemplate

 These are the necessary control templates used for both displaymodes and how they are used in code behind.